lbarber729/Chitter/README.md

 ```

 ## Status
-- Where did I get up to
+- I have managed to complete all the straight up user stories, my next step would be to move onto the harder user stories and to display the users username next to the peeps
-- Are tests passing
+- All test are passing
-- Test coverage
+- 100% Test coverage